 - “Say yes, and you’ll figure it out afterward.” — Tina Fey.
 Just being willing to do something you are unsure about is a surefire way to start astounding yourself.
 In the Athens Writers Association, there have been some big, even scary, ideas — like doing our first public reading or publishing an anthology — but that willingness to say “Yes, we can” translates into action and confidence.
 People love solution-finders, and they tell others (including your dream-job boss) what bold, great things you are doing and how you were willing to put yourself out there and learn something new.

 - Get comfortable with being uncomfortable.
 Truth is, the road to your dreams is scary, often unmarked, and filled with the sensation that you’re going the wrong way.
 And that’s when you’re on the right path!
 Everything you’ve been doing in your non-dream life is probably stuff that’s been working ‘okay’ for years, but as Jack Canfield says ‘Everything you want is on the other side of fear.’
-If you’re serious about living the life of your dreams, be prepared to feel like an out-of-it, loser, miscreant for the next five to seven years.
+If you’re serious about living the life of your dreams, then be prepared to feel like an out-of-it, loser, miscreant for the next five to seven years.
 Then all your dreams come true.
 I think it’s a pretty good deal, but damn, it’s not going to be comfortable.

 - Work hard.
 Sorry, but that’s the price of admission.
 You have to find something you love so much you’ll give untold hours, weeks, and years to it and still want to give more.
 The great thing is, being willing to work hard is all it takes to separate you from the ordinary masses.
 And trust me when I say you can work so hard and do great things.
 You just need to break free of the feelings you learned in school or in that job you hate and recognize that working hard at something you love is already ingrained in you.
 Just remember being a little kid building forts, chasing bugs all day, playing with your friends — back then play was hard work, and you loved every minute of it.
 Reclaim your awesomeness.